anjalijain19/classic_archarde_game/README.md

 * sweetAlert2

 ## Instructions
-Use the arrow keys on your kyborad to move the player left, right, up, down and reach the water without colliding with the bug to win the game , if you collide with the bug you will loose the game and reset to the start position.
+Use the arrow keys on your keyboard to move the player left, right, up, down and reach the water without colliding with the bug to win the game , if you collide with the bug you will loose the game and reset to the start position.